As of February 2018 I am using the following camera and lenses;

 The Samyang 12mm lens is optically very good, very cheap and also the fast maximum aperture makes it ideal for night sky and astro photography.
 Sadly the Fujinon 10-24 is too slow for this with a maximum aperture of f4 but it does render delicious sunstars from the 7 bladed aperture with minimal flare, it is however my least favourite lens as it is too big and very heavily weighted to the front making it unwieldy on FujiFilm X series cameras without the battery grip, the 72mm filter ring is also a real pain in the ‘derriere’, it is VERY easy to cross-thread!
 There is also a major design fault with this lens, at certain zoom lengths there is a gap between the front element and the surround meaning that sand and dust can just blow straight inside!
+It also proved to be very weak when my tripod blew over on a cliff top in West Cornwall onto soft grass and the lens literally broke in half!
+I never replaced it, although this lens made great images I was never happy with the handling.
 The Fuji 18-55 is way more than a cheap kit lens and gives superb quality images throughout the zoom range, albeit rather soft in the corners at the 55mm end.
 The similarly inexpensive (compared to SLR lenses) 55-200 is no superfast action lens but is a more than capable optic for intimate landscapes and a very versatile lens to have in the bag, read all about it here.

 I considered a travel tripod when I ‘downsized’ to the Fuji X-series system but I have yet to see one that is either tall or sturdy enough for regular coastal work, the Manfrotto MT294C3 is a good compromise between weight and rigidity, I also use an old Vanguard aluminium tripod in windy conditions.